-Text away: 15 free messaging games you can play with your friends
+Text away: 15 free texting games you can play with your friends

 Name Game

 The Name Game is rather tedious in the long run, but I’ll be damned if it’s not one of the biggest time-wasters of all time.
-Played in elementary school classrooms and road-tripping minivans across the United States, it’s a simple spelling game derived from words in a particular topic.
+Played in elementary school classrooms and road-tripping minivans across the United States, it’s a simple spelling game derived from words on a particular topic.
 Players choose a topic, such as famous actors and actresses, and then select which player will go first.
 Once chosen, the first player chooses and says a word.
-Following in suite, the second player says a word that begins with the last letter of the opposite player’s previous word.
+Following suit, the second player says a word that begins with the last letter of the opposite player’s previous word.
 The game can carry on indefinitely depending on player knowledge, so it’s often best to set a few ground rules prior to initiating the game.
 We suggest setting a specific time limit in which players can respond or narrowing the chosen topic to make the game difficult.

 Example: Say your opponent and you have chosen the topic of famous actors who have been featured in superhero movies.
-You might begin by saying “Gary Oldman” — an obvious nod to the Christopher Nolan’s recent Batman trilogy — while your opponent might follow with “Ned Beatty,” the character who played Otis in Richard Donner’s 1978 rendition of Superman.
+You might begin by saying “Chris Pine” — an obvious nod to his role in Wonder Woman — while your opponent might follow with “Ned Beatty,” the character who played Otis in Richard Donner’s 1978 rendition of Superman.
 The game continues in the same vein until one of the players can no longer name a followup person or subject word.

 Story Time

 They often say two heads are better than one, and though I don’t always agree, collaborative writing can be one of the most intriguing and inventive forms of writing in existence.
 With Story Time, one person begins by texting the beginning word, phrase or sentence to his or her collaborative partner.
-Once done, the other player reciprocates with another word, phrase or sentence that directly builds off the narrative begun in by the first player.
-Whether the resulting story is terrific or horrendous, a shotgun of a story or an epic, the back-and-forth prose eventually builds a potentially-cohesive plot line via a series of text message.
-The flow and style is never as eloquent or seamless as it would be if crafted by a single writer, but the capacity for unforeseen twists and the shroud of mystery surrounding the next phrase or sentence is often compelling enough to keep it going.
+Once done, the other player reciprocates with another word, phrase or sentence that directly builds off the narrative begun by the first player.
+Whether the resulting story is terrific or horrendous, a shotgun of a story or an epic, the back-and-forth prose eventually builds a potentially-cohesive plot line via a series of text messages.
+The flow and style are never as eloquent or seamless as they would be if crafted by a single writer, but the capacity for unforeseen twists and the shroud of mystery surrounding the next phrase or sentence is often compelling enough to keep it going.
 Feel free to add restrictions, such as a specified word count per text or other structural elements hindering people from spouting off the first thing that comes to mind.
 I mean, have you read any self-published ebooks recently?
 I think you catch my drift.

 Example: Let’s take the classic fairy-tale route for example.
-You might send a text with one of the most cliche lines of literature lore,”Once upon a time.”
-Building upon what you said, the other player might follow with “there lived a lonely typist who never spoke.”
+You might send a text with one of the most cliche lines of literary lore,”Once upon a time.”
+Building on what you said, the other player might follow with “there lived a lonely typist who never spoke.”
 I admit it’s probably not the most exhilarating or enticing story introduction you’ve ever heard, but it’s a start.
 Afterward, you would respond with another phrase, then your partner, then you… and so on and so forth.